Zacks Investment Research Lowers Amplify Energy (NYSE:AMPY) to Sell

-Amplify Energy (NYSE:AMPY) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued on Monday, Zacks.com reports.
+Zacks Investment Research cut shares of Amplify Energy (NYSE:AMPY) from a hold rating to a sell rating in a research note published on Monday, Zacks.com reports.

 According to Zacks, “Amplify Energy Corp. is an oil and natural gas company.
 It is engaged in the acquisition, development, exploration and production of oil and natural gas properties.
 The company’s operation principally focused in the Rockies, offshore California, Oklahoma, East Texas / North Louisiana and South Texas.
 Amplify Energy Corp., formerly known as Midstates Petroleum Company Inc., is based in Houston, United States. “

-In other Amplify Energy news, insider Anthony William Lopez sold 18,000 shares of the business’s stock in a transaction dated Monday, March 15th.
-The stock was sold at an average price of $3.41, for a total transaction of $61,380.00.
-Company insiders own 0.74% of the company’s stock.
+In other news, insider Anthony William Lopez sold 18,000 shares of the business’s stock in a transaction that occurred on Monday, March 15th.
+The shares were sold at an average price of $3.41, for a total value of $61,380.00.
+Insiders own 0.74% of the company’s stock.

-Several large investors have recently made changes to their positions in the company.
-Virtu Financial LLC acquired a new stake in shares of Amplify Energy during the 3rd quarter valued at $25,000.
-TCW Group Inc. acquired a new stake in shares of Amplify Energy during the fourth quarter valued at about $1,179,000.
-Clear Harbor Asset Management LLC bought a new stake in shares of Amplify Energy during the fourth quarter worth about $86,000.
-BlackRock Inc. raised its holdings in Amplify Energy by 2.8% in the 4th quarter.
-BlackRock Inc. now owns 470,583 shares of the company’s stock valued at $617,000 after buying an additional 12,768 shares during the last quarter.
-Finally, Perry Creek Capital LP acquired a new stake in Amplify Energy during the 4th quarter worth approximately $44,000.
-Institutional investors own 56.02% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of AMPY.
+TCW Group Inc. bought a new stake in shares of Amplify Energy in the fourth quarter valued at approximately $1,179,000.
+Clarus Group Inc. purchased a new position in Amplify Energy during the first quarter valued at approximately $663,000.
+Yacktman Asset Management LP purchased a new position in Amplify Energy during the first quarter valued at approximately $473,000.
+Geode Capital Management LLC grew its stake in Amplify Energy by 56.2% during the first quarter.
+Geode Capital Management LLC now owns 286,776 shares of the company’s stock valued at $797,000 after acquiring an additional 103,189 shares in the last quarter.
+Finally, Virtu Financial LLC grew its stake in Amplify Energy by 248.4% during the fourth quarter.
+Virtu Financial LLC now owns 100,862 shares of the company’s stock valued at $132,000 after acquiring an additional 71,911 shares in the last quarter.
+56.02% of the stock is currently owned by institutional investors.

 About Amplify Energy